Innovations for improved reporting of mitigation in the livestock sector demonstrate progress towards national climate commitments.

 We have agreed that MRV systems need to be reliable, accurate, and capture mitigation.
 We see that coordination of stakeholders at the national level is needed in every country in order to compile activity data and calculate the most relevant emissions factors," Robin Mbae, Deputy Director for Livestock Production and Head of the Climate Change Unit in the State Department of Livestock in the Ministry of Agriculture, Livestock and Fisheries of Kenya, said.
 "We also acknowledge that additional research is needed to develop emission factors for different production systems and to produce models relevant to countries’ diverse conditions.”

-This side event is part of a larger project on improving MRV for livestock, conducted together with Unique Forestry and Land Use, ILRI, the International Center for Tropical Agriculture (CIAT), the World Agroforestry Centre (ICRAF), GRA, and FAO.
+This side event is part of a larger project on improving MRV for livestock, conducted together with the United States Agency for International Development (USAID), Unique Forestry and Land Use, ILRI, the International Center for Tropical Agriculture (CIAT), the World Agroforestry Centre (ICRAF), GRA, and FAO.
 In 2017, CCAFS and partners will produce a white paper reviewing country experiences in MRV, a workshop for countries to exchange experiences, and guidelines to support countries’ needs for technical assistance in MRV in the livestock sector.
 CCAFS also recently published guidelines for measurement of enteric fermentation.

 See the full country presentations from the side event (with additional background information):